chillsterz343/ten-key-calculator/README.md

 # 10-Key-Calculator
 This is a working 10 key calculator or adding machine that saves the output in the same manner as a real adding machine.
 For private use only.
+Update

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).